rohanmaniwade/simpleThesis-typst/simple-thesis/08_shaker_tests.typ

 During each test, the selected axis of the `PCB_LEFT` accelerometer provided the feedback signal for closed loop control, while all axes of all sensors were recorded simultaneously.
-The control signal was split using a T-connector so that VibControl received the conditioned accelerometer signal for feedback, while SQuadriga recorded the same signal together with the response channels at `PCB_CENTER` and `PCB_TOP`.
+The control signal was split using a T-connector so that _m+p VibControl_ software received the conditioned accelerometer signal for feedback, while SQuadriga recorded the same signal together with the response channels at `PCB_CENTER` and `PCB_TOP`.
 All measurements were collected in ArtemiS Suite and served as the basis for computing the FDS.

-== Signal Routing and Sensor Conditioning
+== Signal routing and sensor conditioning

 #figure(
 box(stroke: 1pt + black, inset: 1em)[